Lartu/ldpl/docs/index.md

 ## License

 This LDPL Compiler is distributed under the Apache 2.0 License.
-All LDPL Dinosaur logos where created by [Lartu](https://lartu.net) and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+All LDPL Dinosaur logos were created by [Lartu](https://lartu.net) and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 This documentation is released under the Apache 2.0 License.